-Molly and Tom Martens begin appeal against Jason Corbett murder convictions
+Molly and Tom Martens appeal hears evidence excluded from trial supported self-defence claim

 Freedman said the statement wasn’t being submitted for the truth of the matter but to explain what Martens’ state of mind might have been on 2 August 2015.

+Freedman said the jury heard plenty of evidence about how Jason died but hardly any evidence that might have bolstered the self-defence claim and that might have explained to the jury how Martens, an agent with the FBI for over 30 years and without a criminal record, would all of a sudden decide to bash his son-in-law’s head in.

+“What was in his mind when he saw Jason with his hand around his daughter’s throat?” he said.

-Douglas Kingsberry, Molly Corbett’s attorney, and Freedman also argued that statements that Jason’s children gave to social workers should have been allowed into the trial because they gave context to the self-defence claim.
+Douglas Kingsberry, Molly Corbett’s lawyer, and Freedman also argued that statements that Jason’s children gave to social workers should have been allowed into the trial because they gave context to the self-defence claim.

 For example, Sarah gave statements that Jason would get angry if he were awakened in the middle of the night.
 Both children gave statements that Jason physically and emotionally abused Molly.

-Jonathan Babb, a state prosecutor with the NC Attorney General’s Office, said the children recanted those statements later.
+Jonathan Babb, a state prosecutor with the North Carolina Attorney General’s Office, said the children recanted those statements later.
 Besides, he argued, the physical evidence in the case contradicted any self-defence claim.

 Jason Corbett, he said, had blows to the back of the head so severe that the pieces of his skull fell out when he was examined.